divinhaah/divinhaah/README.md

 # About

 Hi!
+A developer from Brazil constantly learning every day.
 Welcome to the repository!

 # Technologies